-Because many capital projects and acquisitions require more than one biennium to complete, the capital budget includes reappropriations, which are unspent amounts from original appropriations made in the previous two-year budget period that are necessary to complete a project.
+Because many capital projects and acquisitions require more than one biennium to complete, the capital budget includes reappropriations, which are unspent amounts from original appropriations made in the two-year budget period that are necessary to complete a project.
+Reappropriations are not automatic; agencies must demonstrate the funds are needed to complete the previously approved scope of work.